Wihtberht: Second mission

 When Boniface felled Thor's Oak near Fritzlar in northern Hesse in 723, he built a wooden chapel from the oak's wood and in 724 established a Benedictine monastery in Fritzlar.
 Boniface called Wihtberht from England to become the abbot.
 Wihtberht was certainly older than Boniface.
 He went to Germany about 734, and Boniface made him abbot of the monastery of Hersfeld in Hesse.
 Under the new abbot the school soon became famous.
-Among his pupils there was St. Sturmi, the first Abbot of Fulda.
+Among his pupils there was Sturmi, the first Abbot of Fulda.